Chandan9898Kumar/maching_coding/src/JavaScript/JAVASCRIPT_BASED_QUESTIONS/JavaScript_Based_Questions.md

 ### Explanation :
 // The setInterval function does not update the count variable on each iteration because the count variable is passed by value, not by reference.
 This means that the setInterval function receives a copy of the current value of count when it is called, and any changes made to the count variable inside the setInterval function do not affect the original count variable.

+// you are passing start++ as the first argument to the count function.
+However, start++ uses the value of start (which is 0 initially) and then increments it afterwards.
+This means that every time count is called by setInterval, it receives the initial value of start (which is 0), and only after that does start get incremented.
+As a result, the value of count (the first parameter) remains 0 in all invocations of the count function.

 `NOTE :`  Here the start is not getting increment because the value is accessed from the global scope.
 Also this method won’t work in IE9 and less.